YINI-lang/YINI-spec/YINI-Specification.md

   * **In lenient mode:** No error is required.
   * **In strict mode:** MUST be treated as an error.
 - After the terminator, only whitespaces and comments are allowed.
+- Any other content appearing after the terminator MUST result in an error.

 ##### Table: Terminator Requirement by Mode
 | Mode | Terminator Requirement |